edia-toolbox/edia_rcas/Assets/RCAS/Documentation/0_Readme.md

 To use RCAS in a Unity project, follow these steps:

 - Download the tarball-package from [here](https://gitlab.gwdg.de/3dia/edia_manager/-/raw/main/tarballs/com.rcas.rcas-0.1.0.tgz).
+OR
 - In the Unity Editor, navigate to `Window > Package Manager`.
-- Click on the "+" in the top-left and click on `Add package from tarball...`.
+- Click on the "+" in the top-left and click on `Add package from git URL`.
-- Select the downloaded package and wait for the import to complete.
+- Copy paste `https://gitlab.gwdg.de/3dia/edia_rcas.git?path=Assets/RCAS` in the field.

 Alternatively, you can also clone this repository and open it as a new Unity project.